Private Equity in Brazil

 Private Equity Exit Opportunities in Brazil

 If you want to quit private equity, you have two options.
 But mostly no-one quits private equity as this industry offers a lot of growth and salaries.

 However, if you decide to explore other opportunities, you can consider the following options –

-- You can try applying to investment banking industry.
-In Brazil, investment banking has been quite good (even if the investment banking revenue is going downward these days) and the working hours are also very reasonable.
+- You can try applying to the investment banking industry.
+In Brazil, investment banking has been quite good (even if the investment banking revenue is going downward these days), and the working hours are also very reasonable.

 - You can quit private equity and start your own business.